timjwsmith/fpl-assistant/replit.md

 # FPL Assistant - AI-Powered Fantasy Premier League Tool

 ## Overview
-An intelligent Fantasy Premier League assistant that helps users optimize their team selection, transfers, captain choices, and chip strategy.
-The project aims to provide AI-powered predictions and real-time FPL data analysis, enabling users to automatically apply optimal FPL changes each gameweek with minimal intervention.
-This includes transfer recommendations, captain selection, chip timing, and formation optimization, all while validating against FPL rules.
-The project also focuses on predicting league standings and providing strategic insights to help users win their mini-leagues.
+The FPL Assistant is an intelligent tool designed to optimize Fantasy Premier League team selection, transfers, captain choices, and chip strategy.
+It provides AI-powered predictions and real-time FPL data analysis to help users make optimal FPL decisions with minimal intervention.
+The project's ambition is to automate transfer recommendations, captain selection, chip timing, and formation optimization, all while adhering to FPL rules.
+It also focuses on predicting league standings and offering strategic insights to aid users in winning their mini-leagues.

 ## User Preferences
 - Default theme: Dark mode